 1. It’s has a long shelf-life.

-Unlike butter that needs to be refrigerated, ghee can be kept on the counter without refrigeration as long as it’s in an airtight container (like this one) to prevent oxidation and mold.
+Unlike butter that needs to be refrigerated, ghee can be kept on the counter without refrigeration as long as it’s in an airtight container to prevent oxidation and mold.
 It has a longer shelf life than butter both on the shelf (about six months) and in the refrigerator (about a year).
 And because it doesn’t need to be refrigerated, it’s great for use on-the-go or while traveling.

 2. It’s great for those with dairy allergies.